one-way7/one-way7/README.md

 ## Hi, I'm Vlad 👋
-Now I live in Chisinau.
+I live in Chisinau.
 I like coding, music, and sport.

 ### Get In Touch
 <a href="https://front-dev-portfolio.netlify.app/"><img src="https://img.shields.io/badge/portfolio-0A0A0A?style=for-the-badge&logo=dev.to&logoColor=white"></a>